GitauHarrison/video-conferencing-app-using-flask-and-twilio/README.md

 My intention is to eventually  have an app with better security and far simpler intuitive design.
 If you would be interested in this, please feel free to reach out, and let us build an amazing video conferencing application.

-Click [this design](https://www.figma.com/proto/kDRrcS8b0OJywkhH0Qm4LQ/Ona-Ana-Video-App?node-id=3%3A2&scaling=min-zoom) to see more.
+Check [this design](https://www.figma.com/proto/kDRrcS8b0OJywkhH0Qm4LQ/Ona-Ana-Video-App?node-id=3%3A2&scaling=min-zoom) to see more.

 ### Reference
 1. If you do not know what `ngrok` is or how to use it, consider to [look here](https://gitauharrison-blog.herokuapp.com/ngrok) for more information.